Bookmark and Share

 Best School Websites

-Wrightslaw Game Plan:
+Wrightslaw Game Plan: SMART IEPs

-DIANE writes: "Help!
+Diane writes: "Help!
 I need good IEP goals and objectives!"

-"I know my son's IEP is wholly inadequate.
-The school’s IEP goal for him is "Commitment to academic success."
-If "Commitment to academic success" is not an appropriate goal, what should I propose in its place?"
+I know my son's IEP is inadequate.
+The school's IEP goal for him is "Commitment to academic success."
+If "Commitment to academic success" is not an appropriate goal, what should I propose in its place?

-"I need to find some good IEPs to help me construct a model.
-How are annual measurable goals and short term benchmarks defined?
-Can you point me to a source or site that has a model of a well-written IEP?"
+I need to find good IEPs to help me construct a model.
+How are measurable goals defined?
+Can you give me an example of a well-written IEP?

-MARY writes: "Help!
+Mary writes: "Help!
 I need good IEP goals and objectives!"

-"I need to get my hands on some good I.E.P. goals and objectives.
-I haven't had enough experience with this and need to feel more secure in this area."
+I am a first year special education teacher.
+I need to see some good IEP goals.
+I haven't had enough experience with this and need to feel more secure in this area.
+Can you point me in the right direction?

 The "IEP Problem"

-Why are IEP goals and objectives so difficult?
-What makes this IEP process so confusing?
+What makes the IEP process so confusing?

 Pete says the IEP that Florence County prepared for Shannon Carter is one of the better written IEPs he has seen.
 Why?
 Florence County's IEP included two clear, measurable goals: